sonatype/dependency-management-mcp-server/README.md

 1. When you first connect to the server through your AI assistant, you'll be prompted to authenticate
 2. You'll be redirected to the Sonatype authentication page
-3. Log in or signup
+3. Log in or sign up
 4. Grant the necessary permissions for the MCP server
-5. You'll be redirected back to your IDE/assistant with an active session
+5. You'll then be redirected to your IDE or assistant with an active session

 Your authentication token is securely stored and automatically refreshed as needed.

 ## Configuring AI Assistant Rules

 To maximize the effectiveness of the Sonatype MCP Server, configure your AI assistant to prioritize using Sonatype MCP tools when working with dependencies, packages, or software supply chain security.
-Below are instructions for each supported IDE/tool.
+Below are instructions for each supported IDE or tool.

 ### Claude Code